Keeping PromisesCategory:cancer,Death and Dying,Lifestyle,loss,Writing

 Over the years you watched as another foster mom would take me into the store where you worked standing behind the counter in your spotless white coat.
 You told me many times how you would tell your own mom how much you wanted me for yourself.
 I never understood that either.
 No one else seemed to want me, so why would a complete stranger even look at me like that.
 I was just a dirty welfare kid.

 I am so sorry it took me so long to understand how much you loved me or why.
 I really didn’t get it.
 I was so broken.
-My scars cut so much more deeper than I had thought they did.
+My scars cut so much deeper than I had thought they ever could.
 But that didn’t stop you, did it?
 No one else had loved me the way you did.
 No other mom came to my rescue.
-Even though I spent so many years waiting for one to come riding in off the sunset.
+Even though I spent so many years waiting for her to come riding in off the sunset, telling me it wasn’t my fault and that I was worthy of a mother’s love, of anyone’s love.

 You must think I’m silly.
 Talking to you so much.
 Saying goodnight to a picture frame.
 If Dad is sitting next to you, he’s probably just shaking his head saying, “that’s our little girl.”